iesahin/xvc/book/src/ref/xvc-pipeline-step-dependency-param.md

 numeric_param: 13
 ```

+Now, we create two steps to read different variables from the file and a dependency between them to force them to run in
+the same order always.

 ```
 $ xvc pipeline step new --step-name read-database-config --command 'echo "Updated Database Configuration"'

 $ xvc pipeline step new --step-name read-hyperparams --command 'echo "Update Hyperparameters"'

+$ xvc pipeline step dependency --step-name read-database-config --step read-hyperparams
 ```

 Let's create different steps for various pieces of this parameters file: